 The area marked 4 is an administrative office and the learners identified this place as a sight [sic] of violence and injustice.
 The occupant has intimate relationship with school girls.
 This comes amidst the article released by the Department of Education citing the fact that the sexual relationship between the teachers and learners constitute sexual harassment and sexual violence.

 There was a strong focus on physical conflict and violence.
 Only one report on a lack of facilities for disabled persons was identified as a case of injustice.
 This is an indication of the dominance of understandings of conflict and violence as physical acts despite coursework engagement with concepts like structural and cultural violence.
 More emphasis on different and non-physical forms of violence is required in future offerings of the course.
+An area of conspicuous silence in both educator and learner maps relates to authoritarian cultures and the lack of democracy in the way the school and curriculum is organised.
+Such symbolic and structural violence escaped attention, pointing to the need for interventions which sensitise learners and educators to such matters.

 In terms of Freiran theory, the learner mapping can clearly be seen to deepen reflections and dialogue.
 One also sees the emergence of what Freire described as conscientization when educators develop a new awareness of their work environment and how learners experience this environment.
 A further key important outcome from this step is that the reflections become more critical and challenging of gender and other forms of power.
 There is a more pronounced attempt to name the “enemy” or violation in the examples cited above irrespective of the power and status of such violators as schools governors, managers or older boys.
 Friere (1970) spoke of such finding voice and naming the world as crucial in the processes of conscientization, empowerment and becoming free of such oppression.